A hike into the ‘Garden of England’ - River Darent two castles trail

 Toughness: 5 out of 10.

 I will be waiting for you at the station, next to the information sign, in front of the ticket offices from 10:20.
-At 10:30 we will make our way to the platform and we will take the 10:45 train to Otford.
+At 10:35 we will make our way to the platform and we will take the 10:45 train to Otford.
 We will arrive there at 11:20.
 Journey duration: 35 minutes.
+Train: SOUTH EASTERN TRAINS

-Features: We venture into the heart of Kent and this walk certainly illustrates why it's known as the "Garden of England".
-We start off in the village of Otford which dates back nearly 2,000 years.
-A delightful rural walk which amongst other things will take us past two castles – Eynsford castle and Lullingstone castle and along a stretch of the river Darent.
+Features: We venture to Kent and this walk certainly illustrates why it's known as the "Garden of England".
+We start off in the village of Otford which dates back nearly 2000 years.
+A delightful rural walk which amongst other things will take us past two castles – Eynsford castle and Lullingstone castle and along a stretch of the river Darwent.

-Along the way there will be some gorgeous countryside, rolling fields and we will pass a couple of woods and rural villages as well as some far stretching hill top views.
+Along the way there will be some gorgeous countryside, rolling fields and we'll pass a couple of woods and rural villages too as well as some far stretching hill top views.
 In fact, the area’s beauty has attracted people back to Roman times and in 80AD Lullingstone Villa was constructed for a wealthy Roman who was keen on pagan worship.

 The walk has two steep uphill sections and the first half can be very muddy.
 The suggested route takes in three villages steeped in history, a ruined palace, two castles and a Roman villa.
 At times the route runs alongside the River Darent, at other times through fields and woods.
 At the start of the walk there is the Otford Solar System, which claims to be the only scale model of its kind in the world; it shows the relative position of the sun and planets at the start of the new millennium.
-In the afternoon, we come to Lullingstone Park; its Visitor Centre offers exhibitions and information about the park (and has a café).
-Towards the end of the walk we pass Lullingstone Castle with its new visitor attraction, the World Garden.
+In the afternoon, you come to Lullingstone Park with its (early summer) orchids; its Visitor Centre offers exhibitions and information about the park (and has a café).
+Towards the end of the walk you pass Lullingstone Castle with its new visitor attraction, the World Garden, and Lullingstone Roman Villa.

 Please note that we will not be entering the Lullingstone Castle grounds.
 We will take photos from outside.